apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication-Triggers.md

 | `logger`              | The object responsible for issuing log messages such as `logger.info(...)`.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#multifactor-authentication).
+{% include {{ version }}/principal-attribute-mfa-trigger-configuration.md %}

 As an example, the following predicate example will begin to test each multifactor authentication provider and if the given provider is `mfa-duo` it will accept it as a valid trigger so long as the provider can be reached.

 ```groovy
 import org.apereo.cas.authentication.*